› Business Loans › Lender Reviews › Ready Capital Review

 Larger enterprises can pursue various CRE loans with the company, but today we’re focusing on their small business offerings under the ReadyCap brand.
 The lender offers two loan options for small businesses.

 The US Small Business Administration (SBA) oversees the SBA loan program.
-Instead of applying to the SBA, potential borrowers must apply to an approved lender, like ReadyCap.
+However, potential borrowers must apply to an approved lender, like ReadyCap, instead of the SBA.
+Loan amounts for SBA 7(a) loans range from $350,000 to $7,000,000.
+Loan terms for SBA 7(a) loans can be up to 25 years.

 As an SBA-preferred lending institution, ReadyCap can expedite certain aspects of the SBA loan application, which usually takes between a few weeks and two months.
 You can use the funds for most business purposes, including commercial real estate, marketing, working capital, expansion, acquisition, and refinancing business debt.